-Local Service 4.4: Construction and M Local Service 4.4: Construction and Maintenance of Local Roads, Footpaths and Kerbing Activity Council's Role Performance Measure July to December 2014 January to June 2015 uploaded into the Asset Management System.
+Local Service 4.4: Construction and M aintenance of Local Roads, Footpaths and Kerbing Activity Council's Role Performance Measure July to December 2014 January to June 2015 uploaded into the Asset Management System.
 Critical assets identified and will be reported for rectification after information processing.
-Street Furniture Maintenance and Reconstruction Conduct annual inspections, routine maintenance and necessary repairs or replacement of guard rails, guide posts, bollards, fences, walls, seats, litter bins, etc. 100% of routine maintenance program completed Condition rating programmed for 2015 in accordance with the Asset Improvement Plan.
+Street Furniture Maintenance and Reconstruction 100% of routine maintenance program completed Condition rating programmed for 2015 in accordance with the Asset Improvement Plan.
 Camden Council engaged Pavement Management Services to perform 100% data collection in February 2015.
 70% of roads data collection completed.
 Associated street furniture conditions assessment data completed and supplied by the contractor.
 Information under analysis by Asset Management Team.
 Damage and faults addressed within 10 working days All maintenance requirements are meeting target requirements, within budget allocation.
 Maintenance works completed in line with adopted budgets.
 Bus Shelters Maintenance and Reconstruction Conduct annual inspections, routine maintenance and necessary repairs or replacement and to keep the bus shelters clean all year around 100% of routine maintenance program completed Condition rating programmed for 2015 in accordance with the Asset Improvement Plan .
 Maintenance being conducted in line with works programs.
 Bus shelter maintenance and inspection completed in line with budgets and maintenance programs, a rolling schedule of bus stop refurbishment is in place to address programmed requirements.
 Damage and faults addressed within 10 working days Bus shelter maintenance meeting all requirements .
 Bus shelter maintenance completed in line with budgets and maintenance programs, a rolling schedule of bus stop refurbishment is in place to address programmed requirements.

-Key Direction 5: Enriched and Connected Community
+Key Direction 5 - Enriched and Connected Community